Dr James Whitbourn

 Director of Music

 James Whitbourn is the Director of Music at St Edmund Hall.
+He will take up a Fellowship by Special Election from 1 October 2021.

 Dr James Whitbourn is an internationally-renowned composer and an award-winning conductor.
 Recognised by The Observer as ‘a truly original communicator in modern British choral music’, his career in music began in the BBC, for whom he has worked as composer, conductor, producer and presenter.
 With four Grammy nominations to his name among many other international awards, his compositions are admired for their ability to ‘expand the experience of classical music beyond the edges of the traditional map of classical styles’ (NPR).
 A graduate of Magdalen College, Oxford, he held a Senior Research Fellowship at St Stephen’s House before joining the Hall in 2020.